kylophone/audio-bit-twiddling/README.md

 ```

 ##reducing bitdepth
-Go ahead and chop that extra resolution right off.
-This is called truncation.
+Go ahead and truncate that extra resolution.
 To avoid quantization distortion, we should also be adding dither here.
 ```c
 int16_t PCM16bit = PCM24bit >> 8;
 ```